 Speaking of upgrades, a highly popular upgraded version of the stinger 3 is the Camaster X3 option, whereby you get two 2.25 HP Milwaukee routers alongside the main central cutting tool.

 The main tool can be another router or a spindle.
-Always choose the spindle in my opinion.
+I recommend you choose a CNC spindle instead of a router.

 In the stinger X3 version, when you get to load two other tools in the two additional routers.
 This means you don't need to do a tool change unless you need a fourth tool.